Harikrishnan46624/texnano-task/README.md

 Contents
 Code Files:
-SimCLR.ipynb: Main Python script containing the SimCLR model, loss, training, and evaluation functions.
+Task_2.ipynb: Main Python script containing the SimCLR model, loss, training, and evaluation functions.

 Training and Evaluation:
 The code trains the SimCLR model using the specified loss and evaluates its performance on a vision dataset.